Commitment to protection of privacy

 What personal information do we collect and from whom and how?

-The College of Alberta Denturists collects information that is required for the College to carry out its functions under the Health Professions Act (HPA), the Denturists Profession Regulation, other applicable legislation and the College Bylaws.
+The College of Alberta Denturists collects information that is required to carry out its functions under the Health Professions Act (HPA), the Denturists Profession Regulation, other applicable legislation, and the College Bylaws.

 The College collects information from a variety of sources and includes but is not limited to applicants for registration, regulated members, examination applicants, consultants and contractors, employees and complainants and witnesses pertaining to the professional conduct process.

 Examples of information that the College may collect about applicants or our members include:

 The College will collect this information directly from the applicant or regulated member or other individual or from a third party, if consent has been granted by the individual, or if the College is authorized by law to obtain the information indirectly.
 For example, the College may exercise its authority under the HPA and PIPA to collect information from third parties in the context of professional conduct proceedings.

 The College obtains consent from applicants and members to collect their personal information in most circumstances.

 While the College obtains consent to collect personal information in most circumstances, PIPA allows a regulatory authority to collect personal information without consent if it is authorized or required to do so under the law.

 The College will make reasonable efforts to advise individuals of the reasons for the collection, use and disclosure of their personal information, subject to the exceptions in PIPA.